About The 100 GroupBe 1 Of 100 – Connected For Better

-The 100 Group represents the views of the Finance Directors of FTSE 100 and several large UK private companies.
+The 100 Group of Finance Directors represents the views of the finance directors of FTSE 100 and several large UK private companies.
 Our aim is to contribute positively to the development of UK and international policy and practice on matters that affect our businesses.

 Our member companies represent around 90% of the market capitalisation of the FTSE 100.
-They collectively employ 6.1% of the UK workforce and in 2019 paid or generated taxes equivalent to 11.7% of the total UK Government receipts through UK taxes paid and generated by our business activities.
+We employ around 6% of the UK workforce and have, for over a decade, consistently delivered more than 10% of the total UK Government receipts through UK taxes paid and generated by our business activities.

 The 100 Group is organised through a structure of committees.
 Each committee meets once a quarter to debate emerging topics on the agenda of Finance Directors.

-The views expressed by The 100 Group are informed by the members of the committees and the wider membership.
-Whilst our views are intended to speak on behalf of the Group as a whole, but they are not necessarily the views of individual members or their respective employees.
+The views expressed by the 100 Group are informed by members of the committees and the wider membership.
+Whilst our views are intended to speak on behalf of the Group as a whole, they are not necessarily those of individual members nor their respective employers.

-If you believe you are eligible for membership and would like to contact us further, please complete the application form.
+If you believe you are eligible for membership and would like to contact us, please click here.

 The 100 Group can trace its origins back to 1975, when a group called The 100 Group of Chartered Accountants was formed.
 At that time, members were drawn more widely than Finance Directors.